The 5 Best Comics to Read Before Avengers: Doomsday. Here's the Reading Path That Made Everything Click.

 What's Your List?

 That’s my reading path.
-These five comics gave me everything I needed to understand Doom, the multiverse, and what’s coming in May 2027.
+These five comics gave me everything I needed to understand Doom, the multiverse, and what’s coming in December 2026.

 But this is just how I prepared.
 What about you?

 Drop your list in the comments.
 Let’s build this together.
-Because the best part of being a fan isn’t having all the answers—it’s figuring it out with the community.
+Because the best part of being a fan isn’t having all the answers.
+It’s figuring it out with the community.

 So what are you reading?